There’s free therapy everywhere, you just have to look for it

+You can find free therapy regardless of where you are.
 Finding the right mental health therapist in NYC can be difficult.
 Many people asking for help come up against the same frustrating obstacles.
 They work a full-time job, and therefore need someone who sees clients after work hours.
 Someone who is in a convenient location they can actually reach.
-And, most importantly for many, someone who accepts insurance.
+Most importantly for many, someone who accepts insurance.

 We get many clients at Suntra Modern Recovery who unsurprisingly struggle to find a therapist who meets all these criteria.
 A lot of therapists in NYC tend not to accept insurance.